CagySloth/Group159/README.md

 Heath Regeneration
 Attack Speed

-Attack damage will be random within a certain range given the player's attribute statistics.

 Cards
 There are three sets of cards: {Shelter, Barrack, Forge}

 Cards can only be placed in the two topmost rows, the two leftmost or two rightmost columns.
 Following conditions will occur:

-If Barrack is placed next to Forge, the player's defense and attack damage increases If Shelter is placed next to Barrack, the player's health regeneration increases.
-If Forge is placed next to Shelter, the player’s health point increases.
-If four Barrack cards are placed within a 2x2 square, the player's attack damage and attack speed increase.
+If two Barrack cards are placed within a 2x2 square, the player's attack damage and attack speed increase.
-If four Shelter cards are placed within a 2x2 square, the player's health point and health regeneration increase.
+If two Shelter cards are placed within a 2x2 square, the player's health point and health regeneration increase.
-If four Forge cards are placed within a 2x2 square, the player’s defense and attack damage increase.
+If two Forge cards are placed within a 2x2 square, the player’s defense and attack damage increase.

 If all card slots are full, attributes will be permanently stored in the player.
 Cards slots will be freed out.

 Equipment and Accessories

 Equipment and accessories will contribute to the player’s attributes.
 For instance, armors will improve the player’s defense, weapons will improve attack damage, and accessories might affect all five attributes of the player positively or negatively.
 As accessories may have negative effects on the player, the player will receive a brief description of the item every time the player encounters one and then decide whether to pick it or not.

 How Each Coding Element Supports our Features: